Skip to main content

-A couple of creatives, a photographer and a graphic designer, were looking for an atypical living space combining home and work studio.
-The Home Select property hunter identified a former 85 sqm commercial premises in the 10th arrondissement, with the change of use already obtained, and negotiated it to 580,000 euros instead of 645,000 euros, a saving of 65,000 euros (10%) on a property that conventional buyers were overlooking.
+A creative couple, a photographer and a graphic designer, wanted an unconventional living space that combined home and studio.
+The Home Select property hunter found a former 85 sqm commercial premises in the 10th arrondissement, with the change of use already obtained, and negotiated it to 580,000 euros instead of 645,000 euros: a saving of 65,000 euros, or 10%, on a property conventional buyers were overlooking.

 Mission overview